 We will ensure that a balanced and healthy breakfast, midday meal and tea are provided for the children.

 Menus are planned in advance, rotated regularly and reflect cultural diversity and variation.
-The menu is on display daily in the entrance to the nursery.
+The menu is on display daily in the entrance to the nursery and circulated to parents.
 We provide nutritious food at all meal times, avoiding large quantities of fat, sugar, and salt and artificial additives, preservatives and colourings.

 Individual dietary requirements are respected.
 We gather information from parents regarding their children’s dietary needs including any special dietary requirements before a child is admitted to the nursery.
 Where appropriate, we will carry out a risk assessment in the case of allergies and work alongside parents to put into place an individual dietary care plan for their child.
 We do not use a child’s diet or allergy as a label for the child, or make the child feel singled out because of his or her diet.

 Staff set a good example.
 They sit at the table with the children and use these meal times so that they are social occasions.
 Staff encourage children to eat and give them choices about eating food.
 During meal time and snack times children are encouraged to use their manners and say “please” and “thank you” and conversation is encouraged.